Super Bowl 2023: Chiefs rookie went from Wendy's to intercepting NFL's best QBs. Will Jalen Hurts be next?

 “I brought him back there and said: ‘Do you remember what it was like?
 Don’t forget that,’” Spagnuolo told Yahoo Sports on Monday.
 “Things are really, really, really good now.
 But be humble and remember where you came from.”

-Watson has evolved from a seventh-round draft pick last April to a key secondary member contributing 720 defensive snaps including playoffs on a Super Bowl-bound roster in February.
+Watson has evolved from a seventh-round draft pick last April into a key secondary member contributing 720 defensive snaps (including the playoffs) on a Super Bowl-bound roster.

-Along that path he hauled in a 99-yard pick-six in Week 2 that swung the Chiefs’ win probability against the Los Angeles Chargers from 34% to 85% in one play — the biggest such swing on a pick-six in three seasons, per NFL Next Gen Stats.
+Along that path, he hauled in a 99-yard pick 6 in Week 2 that swung the Chiefs’ win probability against the Los Angeles Chargers from 31% to 85% in one play — the biggest such swing on a pick 6 in three seasons, per NFL Next Gen Stats.

 UNREAL.
 7th-round rookie @JaylenWatson12 just went 99 yards for a Pick-6! 🔥 #ChiefsKingdom #LACvsKC on Prime Video